fkwilken/dent-testing/docs/How_to_bringup_VM_testbed.md

 # Description

-This file documents the VM Testbed setup using IxNetwork, IxChassis, and IxLoad VMs on an Ubuntu 22.04 Server with connected NIC.
+This file documents the VM Testbed setup using IxNetwork, IxChassis, and Card/Load Module VMs on an Ubuntu 22.04 Server with connected NIC.

 ## Table of content